Harvest Festival (Succoth or Sukkot)

 food eaten during this festival.

-In the New Testament, Jesus attended the Feast of Tabernacles and spoke these amazing words on the last and greatest day of the Feast: "If anyone is thirsty, let him come to me and drink.
-Whoever believes in me, as the scripture has said, streams of living water will flow from within him."
-(John 7:37-38 NIV)
+In the New Testament, Jesus attended the Feast of Tabernacles and spoke the amazing words of John 7:37-38 on the last and greatest day of the Feast

 From a spiritual perspective we remember God's sheltering presence and provision for us, and our deliverance from bondage, and the kingdom of the Messiah.
 Remember that in light of his work as the High Priest of the New Covenant we now have access to the Temple.